achuthkamath91/3D-Motion-Planning/README.md

         filename = 'colliders.csv'
         self.target_position[2] = TARGET_ALTITUDE
 	```
-- [x] Read the first line of the csv file and extracts lat0 and lon0 from the csv file and store this into variables called lat0 & lon0 on LINE [line 127](./motion_planning.py#L127-L129)<br />
+- [x] Read the first line of the csv file and extracts lat0 and lon0 from the csv file and store this into variables called lat0 & lon0 on [LINE](./motion_planning.py#L127-L129)<br />
 - [x] set home position to (lon0, lat0, 0) -> can be achieved using self.set_home_position(lon0, lat0, 0) defined in DRONE API<br />
 	```
 	self.set_home_position(lon0, lat0, 0)